 The passive components (resistors and capacitors) can now be added.
 Begin with the resistors (R1 to R6).
 The colour code for the resistors is given in the parts list.
 To enable a secure solder connection of the parts, the leads are bent into an "L" shape for adding to the pads on the board.

 The bent out portion of the lead forms a foot for soldering to the pad.
-Tin each "foot" and each pad and firmly solder the component into place correct way round on the pads.
-A stripe down one side of the capacitor casi with dashed lines, indicates the negative side of the capacitor.
+Tin each "foot" and each pad and firmly solder the component into place capacitor.
 Looking at the board with the parts markings the correct way up (PP3 on the right hand side) C14, C15, C17 and C18 all have the negative (striped side) connected to the right hand pad.
-The components are all now mounted on the board so this is a goo right hand pad.
 The components are all now mounted on the board so this is a good time to inspect the connections to check that all the solder joints are clean and firm.

 The capacitors (C1 to C18) can now be mounted; trimming and bending the leads for soldering to the pads.
 The value designation for each capacitor is shown in the parts list.
 Check carefully that the correct capacitor is chosen for each place.
-Note that C11 is not used on the 160m version of the kit.

 There are four electrolytic capacitors (C14, C15, C17, and C18).
-These capacitors are polarised and must be connected the the correct way round-the holes are not equally spaced from the ends.
+These capacitors are polarised and must be connected the correct way round on the pads.
+A stripe down one side of the capacitor case, with dashed lines, indicates the negative side of the correct way round-the holes are not equally spaced from the ends.
 They should be placed so that the holes are nearer the front panel-this lets the case overhang at the front to give a hooded effect.